Customerly/Customerly-iOS-SDK/Pods/Socket.IO-Client-Swift/README.md

 - Supports TLS/SSL
 - Can be used from Objective-C

+## FAQS
+Checkout the [FAQs](https://nuclearace.github.io/Socket.IO-Client-Swift/faq.html) for commonly asked questions.

 ## Installation
 Requires Swift 3/Xcode 8.x

 If you need swift 2.3 use the swift2.3 tag (Pre-Swift 3 support is no longer maintained)

-If you need swift 2.2 use 7.x (Pre-Swift 3 support is no longer maintained)
+If you need swift 2.2 use 7.x.

-If you need Swift 2.1 use v5.5.0 (Pre-Swift 2.2 support is no longer maintained)
+If you need Swift 2.1 use v5.5.0.

-If you need Swift 1.2 use v2.4.5 (Pre-Swift 2 support is no longer maintained)
+If you need Swift 1.2 use v2.4.5.

 If you need Swift 1.1 use v1.5.2.
-(Pre-Swift 1.2 support is no longer maintained)

-### Manually (iOS 7+)
-1. Copy the Source folder into your Xcode project.
-(Make sure you add the files to your target(s))
-2. If you plan on using this from Objective-C, read [this](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) on exposing Swift code to Objective-C.

 ### Swift Package Manager
 Add the project as a dependency to your Package.swift: